Jungleman81/hello-world/README.md

 Hi Talking Monkeys

 Jungleman81 here.
-All I can think about other than learningn web development (and work.GRRR) is hiking in the rainforests of Central America and gawking at monkeys.
+All I can think about other than learning web development (and work.GRRR) is hiking in the rainforests of Central America and gawking at monkeys.